SimonBiggs/scriptedforms/example/README.md

 * [`MANIFEST.in`](./MANIFEST.in#L1)
 * and [`your_package_name/__init__.py`](./example/__init__.py#L1)

-And then the example directory names need to be changed to your own package name as well as `example.py`.
+And then the `example` directory need to be changed to your own package name as well as `example.py`.

 Then you need to create the functions you will be using within your GUI within